edx/commerce-coordinator/docs/decisions/0004-openedx-filters-for-close-communication.rst

 As outlined in `ADR-3 <./0003-internal-communication.rst>`__, Django signals provide excellent decoupling of components and we will be extending them to improve tracing/debugging, validation, and holistic system comprehension.

+Signals work well in cases where some action simply needs to be triggered at the appropreate time or a system only needs to be notified of an event but does not need to return any sort of response.

-There are cases for which signals are a poor fit when a component or action requires a direct response, however, we still want the source of that response data to be be decoupled and highly configurable.
+There are cases for which signals are a poor fit, such as when a component or action requires a direct response; however, we still want the source of that response data to be be decoupled and highly configurable.

 `Openedx-filters <https://github.com/openedx/openedx-filters>`__ is a mechanism being developed to make the edx-platform project more extensible, and specifically to allow configurable functionality that augments, filters, or transforms data at key points in various processes.
 It is expressly designed to compliment signals-driven extensions.

-If we develop our own extensability mechanism to fill our need when signals are not viable, there is substantial cost to having multiple distinct but similar mechanisms in the Open edX ecosystem; conversely there are benefits to using a common foundation as long as basically serves the need, even if it may not fit as well as a bespoke solution.

-- Shared development and maintenence burden
-- Skills and knowledge translation among projects in the ecosystem
+There are benefits to using a common foundation as long as basically serves the need, especially shared development and maintenence burden and portability of knowledge and skills among projects in the ecosystem; conversely, developing our own extensions for when signals are not viable would carry significant costs, both short- and long-term, even if our bespoke solution might fit better.

 Decision
 ********